onoufriosm/redux-setup-guide/README.md

 **The Problem:** Setting up Redux to work for a React app can be quite challenging and quickly result into a lot of boilerplate being repeated.

-**The Aim:** The aim of this project is to setup Redux in such way that it will reduce the boilerplate to a minimum and cover most (over 90%) of our api needs.
+**The Aim:** The aim of this project is to setup Redux in such way that it will reduce the boilerplate to a minimum when adding extra entities to the system and cover most (over 90%) of our api needs.

 > #### _Like this guide?_ **Show your support by giving a :star:**